biopython/biopython/DEPRECATED.rst

 With the introduction of the CompoundLocation in Release 1.62, the SeqFeature attribute sub_features was deprecated.
 It was removed in Release 1.68.

 Note that in Release 1.80 the location_operator argument can no longer be used, instead do this via the CompoundLocation object.

-Note that the strand, ref and ref_db arguments to the SeqFeature are now deprecated in Release 1.80 and will later be removed.
+The strand, ref and ref_db arguments to the SeqFeature were deprecated in Release 1.80, and will later be removed.
 Set them via the location object instead.

 Bio.Motif
 ---------